CANADIAN RED CROSS TRAINING PARTNER

 Students must attend and participate in the required course components and successfully complete the required evaluations to receive certification.

-Students are responsible for confirming that the selected course meets their employer, school, volunteer, or workplace requirement before registering.
+Students are responsible for confirming that the selected course meets their employer, school, volunteer, application, or workplace requirement before registering.

 Course transfers, cancellations, and refunds are subject to Delta Emergency's registration policies.